-39See, e.g., Article 13 of the WTO TRIPS Agreement.
+&lt;sup>40See, e.g., Article 13 of the WTO TRIPS Agreement.
 In the U.S.-Mexico-Canada Agreement (USMCA), Canada reinforced its commitment to confine copyright exceptions and limitations to the three-step test.
-See USMCA Article 20.65.
+See USMCA Article 20.64.

-40A key recommendation in the Heritage Report is that the Canadian Government review, clarify, and/or remove broad exceptions to ensure that exceptions in Canada's law are consistent with its obligations under the TRIPS Agreement and the Berne Convention.
+&lt;sup>41A key recommendation in the Heritage Report is that the Canadian government review, clarify, and/or remove broad exceptions to ensure that exceptions in Canada's law are consistent with its obligations under the TRIPS Agreement and the Berne Convention.

-41The shortcomings of the legislation are detailed in past more extensive analyses of the CMA by IIPA.
+The shortcomings of the legislation are detailed in past more extensive analyses of the CMA by IIPA.
 See e.g., IIPA, Canada, 2013 Special 301 Report, February 8, 2013 ("IIPA 2013"), available at https://iipa.org/files/uploads/2017/12/2013SPEC301CANADA.pdf, at 127-131, and other sources referenced therein.
-42See IIPA 2017 at p.
+43See IIPA 2017 at p.
 96 for a summary of concerns.